AyrA/XorHashAttack/README.md

 The argument is mutually exclusive with `/O` because the mermaid output always renders the unoptimized hash tree.
 The optimized tree would just be a bunch of hashes directly pointing to the end result.

 **CAUTION!** This is an incredibly verbose process.
-Generating the mermaid output for a 512 hash XOR sum easily creates 100 MB of text because it will contain around 200'000 lines.
+Generating the mermaid output for a 512 bit hash XOR sum easily creates 100 MB of text because it will contain around 200'000 lines.
 Creating this (including the hash computations) would take around 1-2 minutes.
 Mermaid output is for demonstration purposes only and should not be used for hashes longer than 16 bits (2 bytes) because the mermaid tool would likely hang for a long time to parse and render the diagram.

 ### `/V` Verbose output